Left–Right Coalition Movement: Press reaction

-Solidarity of the Left-Right Coalition Committee
+Solidarity

 By 1947, the politicians of the US had failed in their attempt to cooperate with the Soviet Union.
 Following this and facing the rise of McCarthyism, some progressive officers of the US Department of State were imprisoned and accused of being communist sympathizers; and the US's Korea policies rapidly changed to favoring an anti-communist stance.
 Moreover, reacting to the presence of communist-occupied Joseon (North Korea) influenced the US military government, and political moderates faced several assassination attempts by terrorists.

 Under these circumstances, on May 21, 1947, the 2nd US-Soviet Joint Committee was resumed.
 Political parties and organization of the Right, which opposed trusteeship before the meeting of the US-Soviet Joint Committee, refused to cooperate with the Joint Committee.
 Some moderate members of the Korea Democratic Party, however, insisted on participating, without pre-condition; and some moderates defected from the party.

-On May 23, 1947, the moderates of the Left-Right Coalition Committee issued a statement to say that their greatest goal, resumption of the joint committee, had been achieved and that they should "establish a unified democratic provisional government as soon as possible", under Kim Kyu-sik, as stated in the Seven Principles of the Coalition.
+On May 23, 1947, the moderates of the Left–Right Coalition Committee issued a statement to say that their greatest goal, resumption of the joint committee, had been achieved and that they should "establish a unified democratic provisional government as soon as possible", under Kim Kyu-sik, as stated in the Seven Principles of the Coalition.

-In the turn of events, for the Left, moderates, and most of the Right, participation in the US-Soviet Joint Committee became inevitable in establishing a unified provisional government; and they decided to take part in the US-Soviet Joint Committee under conditions such as that "issues with trusteeship should be opposed by national unity after establishing a new provisional government".
-Along with the successful promotion of the US-Soviet Joint Committee, the Left-Right Coalition Committee was concerned even more than the moderates in establishing a unified provisional government.
+In the turn of events, for the left, moderates, and most of the Right, participation in the US-Soviet Joint Committee became inevitable in establishing a unified provisional government; and they decided to take part in the US-Soviet Joint Committee under conditions such as that "issues with trusteeship should be opposed by national unity after establishing a new provisional government".
+Along with the successful promotion of the US-Soviet Joint Committee, the Left–Right Coalition Committee was concerned even more than the moderates in establishing a unified provisional government.